AADA

 Second Year — New York

-Acting III
+Acting III & IV

 On-Camera Technique: Scene Study

-Building on the work of On-Camera Technique: Fundamentals, students work on television and film scenes on camera, honing their text analysis and acting skills for media performance.
+Building upon the work of On-Camera Technique: Fundamentals, students work on television and film scenes on camera, honing their text analysis and acting skills for media performance.
 Through rehearsal, taping scene work and viewing final edited scenes, students develop crucial skills for working in front of the camera.

-Rehearsal & Performance
+Rehearsal & Performance III

 Styles I: Text to Song